 Route Description

-Lower Section: The first section consists of sloping rock slabs and easy steps, with a vertical ascent that is never excessively steep.
-The progression is ideal for becoming familiar with the technique of continuous belaying and with the typical movements of via ferrata routes.
-There are some traverses and short, more exposed sections that add to the technical nature of the route without actually increasing its difficulty.
+The first section runs along sloping rock slabs and easy steps, with a vertical ascent that is never excessively steep.
+The route is ideal for becoming familiar with continuous belaying techniques and the typical movements of via ferrata routes.
+There are a few traverses and short, more exposed sections that add to the technical nature of the route without significantly increasing its difficulty.
 The exposure remains moderate, but the open views of the valley and the surrounding glaciers make the route extremely scenic.
-The lower section ends near the dirt road leading to the Branca Refuge.
+The lower section ends near the dirt road leading to the Branca Hut.

 The landscape gradually becomes more alpine and open, offering splendid views of the Valle dei Forni and the Ortles–Cevedale glaciers.